Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 1. Detect blooms early with continuous monitoring

 Bloom conditions can change within days, so detection speed is critical.
-Continuous, in-situ monitoring tracks chlorophyll-a and phycocyanin as cyanobacteria rise.
+Continuous in situ monitoring tracks chlorophyll-a and phycocyanin as cyanobacteria rise.
 As a result, it often flags a problem days before any surface scum appears.
 Platforms such as the LG Sonic Monitoring Buoy report this data automatically.
 Operators can then anticipate bloom conditions rather than react to them.
-Dissolved oxygen matters here too.
+Dissolved oxygen matters here, too.
 When deep-water DO falls below about 2 mg/L, sediment begins releasing the phosphorus that feeds the next bloom.

 2. Manage the problem at the source